Lock and Lube: Using Thread Locker and Lubricant on an AR

 People want to use thread locker in all the wrong places.
 Here is a rundown on the parts and our advice for each:

-- Castle Nut: The castle nut must be torqued and staked properly.
+• Castle Nut: The castle nut must be torqued and staked properly.
 See Rule #1.
 The castle nut is steel.
 The receiver extension is aluminum.
 See Rule #2.
-Do not use thread locker to secure the castle nut.
+Absolutely DO NOT use thread locker to secure the castle nut.

-- Pistol Grip Screw: The grip screw should be tightened properly with a lock washer (as applicable).
+• Pistol Grip Screw: The grip screw should be tightened properly with a lock washer (as applicable).
 See Rule #1.
 The grip screw is steel.
 The lower receiver is aluminum.
 See Rule #2.
-Do not use thread locker to secure the pistol grip screw.
+Absolutely DO NOT use a hardening thread locker to secure the pistol grip screw. non-hardening, elastomeric thread compound (e.g. Vibra-Tite VC3) may be used in lieu of a lock washer.

-- Barrel Nut: The barrel nut must be torqued properly.
+• Barrel Nut: The barrel nut must be torqued properly.
 See Rule #1.
 Some barrel nuts are steel (the M4E1 Enhanced Upper has a steel barrel nut).
 The upper receiver is aluminum.
 See Rule #2.
-Do not use thread locker to secure the barrel nut.
+Absolutely DO NOT use thread locker to secure the barrel nut.

-- Gas Block Set Screws1: The gas block set screws must be torqued properly.
+• Gas Block Set Screws1: The gas block set screws must be torqued properly.
 See Rule #1.
 The gas block is a high heat component.
 See Rule #3.
-Gas block set screws can be secured with a high heat thread locker like Flexbar Rocksett or Flexbar Rocksett Muzzle Adhesive.
+Even when torqued appropriately, the heat cycling of the gas block and set screws can cause the screws to loosen.
+As such, gas block set screws can be secured with a high heat thread locker like Flexbar Rocksett or Flexbar Rocksett Muzzle Adhesive.
+DO NOT use Loctite here.

-- Handguard Screws3: Handguard screws must be torqued properly.
+• Handguard Screws3: Handguard screws must be torqued properly.
 See Rule #1.
-However, it may be acceptable3 to use a non-permanent thread locker (i.e. Locktite® Blue 242) on these screws (DO NOT use permanent thread locker; i.e. Locktite® Red 271).
+However, it may be acceptable3 to use a non-permanent thread locker (i.e. Locktite® Blue 242) or non-hardening, elastomeric thread compound (i.e. Vibra-Tite VC3) on these screws (DO NOT use permanent thread locker; i.e. Locktite® Red 271).
 Before you use thread locker on your handguard screws, always consult the handguard manufacturer’s instructions (if they don’t mention it, contact them first).
-Use of thread locker may void any warranty.
+Use of a hardening thread locker may void the warranty.

 1: The barrel should be dimpled for un-pinned gas blocks (i.e. those secured with set screws).